joerter/spdx-dashboard/documentation/Assignment2/Analysis_and_Design.md

 * 3. Goal in Context: To Approve the specifications associated with a SPDX document; especially in the case of license assertions.
 * 4. Stakeholders and Interests:
 	1. Dashboard User
-		To receive approval from authoritative user in generating SPDX documents
+		1.To receive approval from authoritative user in generating SPDX documents
 	2. Authoritative User
-	3. To approve or reject SPDX documents based on license accuracy *5.
+	 	1.To approve or reject SPDX documents based on license accuracy *5.
 Preconditions:Dashboard user records SPDX information pertinent to a particular package and submits the information for approval
 *6. Main Success Scenario:The authoritative user approves Dashboard user's generated SPDX document *7.
 Failed End Condition:Dashboard user's SDPX document is not approved *8.Trigger:Dashboard user submits
 *9.Notes:

 ####Search/List
 * 1.Title:User searches and lists current SPDX documents
 * 2. Primary Actor:Dashboard User
 * 3. Goal in Context: To search for and list current SPDX documents stored in the database
 * 4. Stakeholders and Interests:
 	1. User
-		To maintain accuracy and accountability with respect to SPDX documents *5.
+		1.To maintain accuracy and accountability with respect to SPDX documents *5.
 Preconditions:Data is stored in the database, user has a web browser installed *6.
 Main Success Scenario:The Dashboard user can list current SPDX documents as well as search for specific SPDX documents *7.
 Failed End Condition:Dashboard user cannot view the current SDPX docements via the Dashboard